PlasmaPy/PlasmaPy/changelog/README.rst

 Building the changelog
 ======================

+During the release cycle, towncrier_ is used to build the changelog.
 To install towncrier_ and the other packages needed to develop PlasmaPy, go to the top-level directory of your local clone of PlasmaPy and run:

 .. code-block:: shell